UBC-Snowbots/Snowflake/README.md

 catkin_make | catkin build
 catkin_make run_tests | catkin run_tests

-- Re-run the updated `install_dependencies.sh` to get yourself sorted, or do `sudo apt install python-catkin-tools` if you're cool.
+- If you've installed this repo *before* Feb 18 2017: re-run the updated `install_dependencies.sh` to get yourself sorted, or do `sudo apt install python-catkin-tools` if you're cool.

+## Conventions

-## Github
+### Github Conventions
 - We follow the ["Feature Branch Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 - Photos or videos (that aren't needed for the system to run)

-## Conventions
 ### Coding Conventions
 - Every **.cpp** and **.h** file should start with
 ```